Town Council (Singapore): Accountability

-Town Councils have to comply with legislation in the Town Councils Act.
-Some things that are considered offences include poor corporate governance procedures (e.g. not keeping a register of conflict of interests), not complying with notices from the HDB or any official direction given by the Minister for National Development, misuse of monies from funds that are managed by the Town Council, and failure to submit audited reports or statements.
+Town councils have to comply with legislation in the Town Councils Act.
+Some things that are considered offences include poor corporate governance procedures (e.g. not keeping a register of conflict of interests), not complying with notices from the HDB or any official direction given by the Minister for National Development, misuse of monies from funds that are managed by the town council, and failure to submit audited reports or statements.

-In addition, the Town Councils Act also allows for the delegation of powers by the Town Council to "any employee thereof or any agent" to exercise or perform any function, power or duty.
+In addition, the Town Councils Act also allows for the delegation of powers by the town council to "any employee thereof or any agent" to exercise or perform any function, power or duty.

 Controversies

 Action Information Management Pte Ltd (AIM)

-In December 2012, Aljunied-Hougang Town Council was scored the lowest banding for S&CC arrears management.
-Sylvia Lim, the chairman of the Town Council, blamed the poor results on Action Information Management Pte Ltd (AIM), a vendor that provided computer systems for Town Council management.
-She claimed that the Town Council was "acutely aware" of the possibility that AIM, as a long-standing IT vendor for PAP Town Councils, could choose to withdraw from their contractual obligations at short notice.
-Because of this, the Town Council had to put in effort to create a new IT system, which compromised their level of service.
-Chandra Das, the AIM chairman, produced correspondence between the company and the Town Council that suggested otherwise - AIM in fact readily agreed to two extensions to the contract that was supposed to end on 1 August 2011.
-This point is later corroborated again in the judgment of Aljunied-Hougang Town Council and another v Lim Swee Lian Sylvia and others and another suit.
+In December 2012, Aljunied–Hougang Town Council was scored the lowest banding for S&CC arrears management.
+Sylvia Lim, chairwoman of the town council, blamed the poor results on Action Information Management Pte Ltd (AIM), a vendor that provided computer systems for town council management.
+She claimed that the town council was "acutely aware" of the possibility that AIM, as a long-standing IT vendor for PAP town councils, could choose to withdraw from their contractual obligations at short notice.
+Because of this, the town council had to put in effort to create a new IT system, which compromised their level of service.
+Chandra Das, AIM chairman, produced correspondence between the company and the town council that suggested otherwise—AIM in fact readily agreed to two extensions to the contract that was supposed to end on 1 August 2011.
+This point is later corroborated again in the judgment of Aljunied–Hougang Town Council and another v Lim Swee Lian Sylvia and others and another suit.